LXP-WHU/EHDRD/README.md

-This is the repository that contains project website of Self-EHDRD.
+This is the repository that contains project website of EHDRD Dataset.